-Animal Health Australia (AHA) works in consultation with its members to prepare and review the Australian Veterinary Emergency Plan (AUSVETPLAN) manuals and supporting documents that guide governments and industry through a preferred approach to manage any emergency animal disease (EAD) incident.
+Animal Health Australia (AHA) works in consultation with its members to develop and maintain the Australian Veterinary Emergency Plan (AUSVETPLAN).

-Effective responses to EADs require planning at national, state/territory and district levels, as well as the involvement of animal health authorities, livestock industries and emergency management organisations.
+Effective responses to emergency animal diseases (EADs) require planning at national, state/territory and district levels, as well as the involvement of animal health authorities, livestock and affiliated industries, organisations in affected communities, and emergency management organisations.

 Why AUSVETPLAN is important